How to Read Your Financial Aid Award Letter

 Award Letter Definitions & Key Components

-The first step to reading financial aid award letters is to understand the elements they include.
+The first step to reading financial aid award packages is to understand the elements they include.
 Here are the main parts to look for:

 - Cost of Attendance (COA): A school’s cost of attendance, (COA) will also be included in your award letter.
 Schools are required by law to have an official COA, which is the estimate of what it costs to attend their institution for one academic school year.
 It usually includes average tuition and fees, room and board, transportation, and supplies.
 It’s just an estimate and is not what will appear on your actual tuition bill.